UBC-CIC/Student-Connect-App/docs/DeploymentGuide.md

 * When the user logged into the app for the first time, the app will direct the user to answer a survey.
 The survey results will be stored in a DynamoDB table to provide recommendation results in the user's 'for you' page.
 The survey results can  be edited in the app, if the user's preference changed, the user can modify their preferences there and gets personalized content.

+## Production stage & PWA
+When the app gets into production stage, please uncomment the code at `line 31-45` in the file `public/index.html`, and uncomment all the code in `public/service-worker.js`.
+Uncommenting these code will make the app become a
+Progressive Web Application (PWA).